Aryanpawar77/Calculator-Using-Python/README.md

 # Calculator-Using-Python
-Calculator Made By Aryan Pawar /n
+Calculator Made By Aryan Pawar.
-This is a Calculator Made With Gui(tkinter) by Python to do basic calculation.
+# This is a Calculator Made With Gui(tkinter) by Python to do basic calculation.